Contrasting MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

 |N/A

-MGP Ingredients presently has a consensus price target of $60.00, indicating a potential upside of 0.59%.
-Given MGP Ingredients’ higher possible upside, analysts clearly believe MGP Ingredients is more favorable than Spirits Cap.
+MGP Ingredients currently has a consensus price target of $60.00, indicating a potential downside of 12.19%.
+Given MGP Ingredients’ higher probable upside, analysts plainly believe MGP Ingredients is more favorable than Spirits Cap.

 Summary